zero-to-mastery/CSS-Art/README.md

 2. Within this folder you just made, create two files, an HTML file and a CSS file.
 3. Link your CSS file to your HTML file.
 4. Using only HTML and CSS (no <script> allowed!!), create a work of art!
 It can be as simple or as complex as you like.
-5. Take a screenshot of your finished work!
-Try to crop it so that it looks good as a smallish image.
-Save this in your directory, together with your html and css files.
+5. Take a screenshot of your finished work and upload it as a PNG along with your html and css files.
+People browsing the folder want to easily see your work!
 6. Go to the root index.html.
 You will see a `<div>` that has a class of 'card'.
 Here is the first example:

 ```